 Closings and Delays

 State law requires that schools be in session for 180 days.
-When there is an unscheduled school closing, the school day will have to be made up at a later date unless the state grants a waiver.
+When there is an unscheduled school closing, the school day will have to be made up through an eLearning Day.
 School corporation officials make decisions about school closings based on weather information, by directly checking road conditions, and from communications with highway departments, police agencies, and neighboring school systems.
 In some cases, such as fog, schools may be delayed.
 If this occurs, schools will begin two hours after their normal times and students should anticipate buses arriving about two hours later as well.

 Please do not call the schools or the school corporation office.
 Your call will tie up phone lines, preventing school officials from making needed communications about weather conditions.
 You will receive information much faster by your radio, TV or the internet than by telephone.

 Dismissals and Relocation

 Should weather or other factors (loss of building power, water problems, etc.) create a need for the school building to be closed, buses will be dispatched as quickly as possible to get students home or to another designated site if warranted.
 With about 4,500 students in MCSC schools, it would be impossible to provide timely phone calls to all families in the event of an early school closing.
 To help prepare for such a situation, we ask that families do the following: